davidbalbert/error-quine-generator/README.md

 ##Languages

 Filetype extensions are hardcoded into `error-quine-generator.rb`.
-It includes support for ruby, python, awk, perl, and php.
+It includes support for ruby, python, awk, perl, php, and node.
 Other interpreters will work but their output will be in `/tmp/quine` with no extension.

+I have found this to work with ruby, python, awk, php, and node.
+If you know other languages that work, please let me know.

 Perl doesn't work because it tries to continue parsing after finding an error leading to ever growing output.